ModusCreateOrg/guidelines/Readme.md

 * Project adheres to licenses of projects used (e.g. license comments are not stripped out of production bundles)
 * Project follows legal guidelines set by the owners of IP used (e.g. attribution, references, links, etc.)
 * All rights granted should be written in the Readme explicitly or as a reference (to a file in the repo or outside of it, contract reference, or similar).
-* Assets as a result of work for hire (consulting) for Modus clients, or other paid projects, or anything that is not owned by Modus and should not used without IP owner’s written consent
+* Assets as a result of work for hire (consulting) for Modus clients, or other paid projects, or anything that is not owned by Modus and should not be used without IP owner’s written consent

 ## Readme.md